root-project/root/README/ReleaseNotes/v614/index.md

 ## TTree Libraries
    - Proxies are now properly re-used when multiple TTreeReader{Value,Array}s are associated to a single branch.
 Deserialisation is therefore performed once.
 This is an advantage for complex TDataFrame graphs.
    - Add TBranch::BackFill to allowing the addition of new branches to an existing tree and keep the new basket clustered in the same way as the rest of the TTree.
-Use with the following pattern.
+Use with the following pattern, make sure to to call BackFill for the same entry for all the branches consecutively:
 ```
   for(auto e = 0; e < tree->GetEntries(); ++e) { // loop over entries.
     for(auto branch : branchCollection) {
-      // Update data for the branch
+      ...
+Make change to the data associated with the branch ...
       branch->BackFill();
     }
   }